HariharanGopinath/Custom-training-of-YOLOV3-model-for-object-detection/README.md

 In this project, I have used the python google colab complier to make use of the google fast free GPU.

+Techniques: transfer learning

+Transfer learning is the process of retraining a pretrained network to classify a new set of images.
+The components needed for transfer learning are: pretrained network layers, training data, and algorithm options.
+This activity reviews creating the datastore and the training options so that you can perform transfer learning with darnet network.

+Pretrained networks can classify images into predetermined categories.
+The data set in this project contains specification of with mask and without mask, and the pretrained network has not been trained on these classes.
+Instead of starting from scratch, I had modified a pretrained network to fit this project.